MarkovShield/mod_mshield/documentations/DEVELOPMENT.md

     /usr/local/Cellar/hiredis/0.13.3/include/hiredis/
 )
 ```
-Change these paths to once from your OS if you are not using macOS and Brew.
+Change these paths to the ones from your OS if you are not using macOS and Brew.

 ## How to compile
+There are basically two ways to compile mod_mshield.
+If you just want to compile it, choose the second way - the "no dependencies" way.
+If you want to develop mod_mshield, use the first one.

+### Dependencies installed on your system
 Compile the module without installation and without enable it automatically (**make sure `apxs` is in your path**):
 ```bash
 make dev
 ```
+**Hint:** The absolute path for apxs on macOS: `/usr/local/Cellar/httpd24/2.4.25/bin/apxs`

 Alternatively, you can compile, install and enable the module in the httpd.conf:
 ```bash
 make deploy
 ```

-**Hint:** The absolute path for apxs on macOS: `/usr/local/Cellar/httpd24/2.4.25/bin/apxs`
+### No dependencies installed on your system
 Its also possible to compile the module using a docker compiler image.
-This has the huge advantage that no depencencies have to be installed on our local system.
+This has the huge advantage that no depencencies have to be installed on our local compiling system (e.g. your notebook).
 Use:
 ```bash
 make compile
 ```
+**Important**: To run the module inside apache the dependencies are still required!
+So make sure to install the dependent packages before you enable and run mod_mshield inside your apache.

 ## Test the module
 On your development system: